satyajiit/RemoteSystemControl/ClientApp_Windows_Swing_App_Java/README.md

 * Functions to shutdown system.
 * Take Screenshot of the System.
 * Capable of executing remote CMD prompt Commands from the Server.
+* Runs in the background
+* Shows icon in the System Tray
+* Adds itself to the windows Startup automatically

 ## Simple UI Screenshot